 Construction of the substation at the Bonel Ranch Substation Site under Alternative SS-1 would have similar transportation impacts as the proposed Estrella Substation.
-The number of construction vehicle trips and the frequency of the trips for Alternative SS-1 is estimated to be the same as for the Proposed Project (see Table 4.17-3).
+The number of construction vehicle trips and the frequency of the trips for Alternative SS-1 is estimated to be the same as for the Proposed Project (see Table 4.17-3); however, the effects of construction-related transportation impacts would last longer due to the longer construction schedule for Alternative SS-1.
 In general, the Bonel Ranch Substation Site is in a similarly or more rural location as the proposed Estrella Substation site.
 The number of construction vehicle trips associated with construction of Alternative SS-1 would not substantially affect roadway capacity utilization of Estrella Road, SR 46, or other roadways in this area.
 The substation at the Alternative SS-1 site would be operated remotely and would generate no vehicle trips during operation apart from those associated with monthly inspections and as-needed maintenance and repairs.